Skip to main content

 DHS may provide travel authorization as a discretionary benefit of DED for eligible Hong Kong residents.
 You must file for advance parole if you wish to travel outside of the United States temporarily.
 Advance parole authorizes U.S. Customs and Border Protection (CBP) to allow you to return to the United States during a specified period.
 A CBP inspector will make the final decision on your reentry.
 If you leave the United States without first receiving advance parole, you may no longer be eligible for DED and may not be permitted to reenter the United States.

-To request advance parole, you must file Form I-131, Application for Travel Document, and pay the associated fee.
-The filing instructions on Form I-131 list all the documents you will need to provide to USCIS.
+To request advance parole, you must file Form I-131, Application for Travel Documents, Parole Documents, and Arrival/Departure Records, and pay the associated fee.
+The filing instructions on Form I-131 list all the documents you will need to provide.
 You may also find information about acceptable documentation and DED eligibility on USCIS’ Deferred Enforced Departure webpage.

 You may file Form I-765 and Form I-131 together or separately.